cugos/cugos.github.com/meetings/_posts/2023-05-17-cugos_monthly.md

 category: meetings
 notes: We will adjourn to the College Inn Pub for a happy hour after the meeting!
 ---
+**Joey Hulbert** will talk about Open analyses of open data: learning from community efforts to map the dieback of western redcedar.
+Joey is a postdoc at WSU based in Tacoma/Puyallup.
+He and the team has been studying the dieback of western redcedar trees throughout the PNW with the incredible help of many community scientists, using iNaturalist.
+Now, with nearly 2,200 mapped trees, we are (re)starting some spatial analyses and looking for more collaborators to test some spatial hypotheses.
+We aim to complete the analyses as openly as possible and welcome anyone to contribute.

 **Anyone** is invited to share (their own or news about any interesting) small or large geospatial projects.
 As always any geo-questions are encouraged and will gladly be discussed within the group.